-If you are interested in a Connecticut habeas corpus petition or a motion for continuance, there are several resources that you can turn to for more information.
+If you are interested in a Connecticut habeas corpus petition, there are several resources that you can turn to for more information.
 Check them out below.

 Resources for Habeas Claims

 The following are useful resources in identifying, developing and drafting habeas corpus claims:

 Liebman & R. Hertz, Federal Habeas Corpus Practice And Procedure (7th Ed.
 2015)

 Also, R. Means, Federal Habeas Manual A Guide To Federal Habeas Corpus Litigation (2014)

 Burkoff & N. Burkoff, Ineffective Assistance of Counsel (2012 Ed.)